 This very simple compost bin design boasts clean lines and works in a traditional or modern garden setting.
-This bin from Plow & Hearth is easy to fill, and the cedar planks last a long time.
+You can use slats of cedar to build your own or if your less crafty, you can find similar bins at home stores.
+This bin from Walmart is easy to fill, and the cedar planks last a long time.

 This award-winning idea from Rachael Mathews is pure genius.
 She incorporated compost bins into trenches that double as a walkway through the garden beds.
 This is not only a space-saving idea, but it looks absolutely beautiful!
 For those of you with raised beds, this is a very good option.

-When I think of plastic compost bins, my mind automatically goes to the clunky black or blue bins that visually stick out from a mile away.
+When we think of plastic compost bins, our mind automatically goes to the clunky black or blue bins that visually stick out from a mile away.
 But plastic can look nice as well.
-I really like the shape of this one from Gardener's Supply Company, and the brown would blend well with a building or in your yard.
+We really like the shape of this one from Gardener's Supply Company—the brown would blend well with a building or in your yard.

 If you already have a compost bin that's an eyesore, don't despair!
 There are many ways you can hide it, like with this lattice.
 The potted ivy vines help make any lattice a lush, green focal point!
-The step-by-step instructions can be found in this article from Better Homes & Gardens.
+Follow our step-by-step instructions to install your own lattice.

 If you like to use what you already have when tackling a project, this pallet compost bin would be right up your alley.
 It's easy to construct; in fact, Liz from Hoosier Homemade has step-by-step instructions.
 Our favorite thing is how she planted flowers along the top!